oss-roettger/T5-Textual-Inversion/README.md

 # T5 Textual Inversion for [DeepFloyd IF](https://github.com/deep-floyd/IF) on a 24 GB GPU
 [*T5_Inversion.ipynb*](./T5_Inversion.ipynb) is **Copyright © 2023 [HANS ROETTGER](mailto:oss.roettger@posteo.org)** and distributed under the terms of **[AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html)**.

 This is an implementation of the textual inversion algorithm to incorporate your own objects, faces, logos or styles into DeepFloyd IF.
 Input: a couple of original images.
 Output: an T5 embedding for a single token, that can be used in the standard DeepFloyd IF dream pipeline to generate your artefacts.
+Also available: [implementation variant for Stable Diffusion XL](https://github.com/oss-roettger/XL-Textual-Inversion).

 **I know you don't care about copyright, but at least leave me a ⭐ star in the top right!**